10up/Engineering-Best-Practices/_includes/markdown/Systems.md

 #### **HTTPS Best Practices**
 * **Mixed Content** - Mixed content occurs when HTML is loaded over a secure HTTPS connection and requests resources such as images and scripts to be loaded over an insecure HTTP connection.
 Most browsers display warnings about this type of content and prevents this content from loading on a page.
 Before implementing a new website on HTTPS, it's important to run a mixed content scanning tool that will crawl and scan an HTTPS-enabled website for mixed content.
 WordPress plugins should also be utilized that will check for insecure content from within the WordPress editor interface.

+* **Non-HTTPS APIs** - Caution should be taken when sending sensitive information such as usernames or passwords to 3rd-party APIs not utilizing HTTPS.
+When sending data to a non-secure API, always be sure sensitive information is encrypted and decrypted on each end of the connection so that they are not exposed.
+Likewise, sensitive information, such as passwords, session tokens, etc should not be exposed in HTTP URL requests, which can be captured in web server logs.